tweedge/unishox2-afl-harnesses/README.md

 afl-gcc-fast -o harness-unishox2-decompress-simple harness-unishox2-decompress-simple.c unishox2.c
 ```

+This uses AFL's GCC plugin ([documentation](https://github.com/AFLplusplus/AFLplusplus/blob/stable/instrumentation/README.gcc_plugin.md)) and was chosen for simplicity.
+AFL's clang-based instrumentation is generally recommended where available.

 ### Fuzzing

+The seed we'll start fuzzing with is a series of spaces, and we'll let AFL++ do the heavy lifting of generating random inputs and finding edge cases through millions of tests.

 ```
 mkdir -p fuzz-input && echo '       ' > fuzz-input/SEED
 ```

+In future fuzzing campaigns, it would be sensible to have more test cases, including both valid examples and cases that Unishox2 had potentially failed to compress/decompress previously.

+Now, we'll start a *very barebones* fuzzing campaign with one of the harnesses.
+This is single-threaded, and a new AFL++ thread needs to be started for each harness we want to test.

 ```
 afl-fuzz -i fuzz-input -o fuzz-decompress-simple ./harness-unishox2-decompress-simple @@
 ```

+If AFL++ throws any runtime errors (ex. about CPU performance or crash handling), those can either be resolved, or the given flag can be prepended to the `afl-fuzz` command to ignore that error.

+Rapid improvements can/should be made to improve effectiveness:

+* AFL++ can be [parallelized](https://aflplus.plus/docs/parallel_fuzzing/) for more coverage.
+* AFL++ should use an available [dictionary](https://github.com/AFLplusplus/AFLplusplus/blob/stable/dictionaries/README.md) to use available grammar (ex. in UTF-8) without needing to discover it.

 ### Results